inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 Data link activity visualization is filtered to display only ping messages.
 The other packets, e.g. ARP packets, are not visualized by :ned:`DataLinkVisualizer`.
-We adjust the ``fadeOutMode`` and the ``fadeOutTime`` parameters so that the activity arrows do not fade out completely before the next ping messages are sent.
+We adjust the ``fadeOutMode`` and the :par:`fadeOutTime` parameters so that the activity arrows do not fade out completely before the next ping messages are sent.

 We use the following configuration for the visualization.